deepsnowland/TLD-Gear-Variation/README.md

 - Some of the items are craftable, but all of the items have some sort of spawns, some are more common than others.

-- Carpenter's Axe, Bird Statue and Craftsman's Hacksaw have specific spawn points.
+- Blacksmith's Hammer, Veteran's Knife, Carpenter's Axe, Bird Statue and Craftsman's Hacksaw have specific spawn points.

 - Other items, such as the splitting axe and mountaineer's sleeping bag can be found in many places around a vast selection of regions, so look out for them!
 (THEY ARE NOT GUARANTEED)